dpc10ster/RJafrocBook/docs/10C-OR-AnalysisApplications.md

 ```

 * The difference is not significant at $\alpha$ = 0.05.
-* The next step is calculation of confidence intervals.
+* The next step is to calculate confidence intervals.
 * Since `I` = 2, their is only one paired difference in reader-averaged FOMs, namely, the first treatment minus the second.